Bacon Wrapped Little Smokies

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.

-Once you’re ready to reheat them, just place them on a lined baking sheet and pop in the oven at 350F for 30 minutes or until they’re heated all the way through.
+When you are ready to reheat them, place them on a lined baking sheet and pop in the oven at 350F for 30 minutes or until they’re heated all the way through.
+I haven’t tested reheating these in the air fryer yet.
+When I do I will let you know.

-The most popular condiment is barbecue sauce.
-It pairs extremely well with the smoky flavors and provides extra kick.
+The most popular thing to serve with these is barbecue sauce.
+It’s amazing with the smoky flavors and a little extra kick.
+Try them with ranch dressing or even this fry sauce.

 Tapas Tips & Tricks